 SIMPLICITY IN IMAGERY AT THE MEIJER JAPANESE GARDENS - December 16, 2018

 There is something to be said for purposely photographing a scene that you know will be simple.
 In this case, it was capturing fog at the Japanese gardens within Frederick Meijer Gardens in Grand Rapids, MI.
 Japanese art already revolves around simplicity and the beauty in it, so it seemed doubly appropriate to capture these gardens within its foggy conditions.
-Bryan Levy of Bryan Levy Photography accompanied me to the gardens and was just as excited to be shooting this landscape in all its foggy glory.
+My photo friend Bryan Levy accompanied me to the gardens, and was just as excited to be shooting this landscape in all its foggy glory.

 I've never processed a waterfall image in black and white, but I like how it turned out.
 I like how the movement of the water and ice stands out against the dark rocks.